pandas-dev/pandas/doc/source/development/contributing_codebase.rst

 .. code-block:: bash

-    pytest pandas -n 4 -m "not skip-slow and not skip-network and not skip-db and not single_cpu" -r sxX
+    pytest pandas -n 4 -m "not slow and not network and not db and not single_cpu" -r sxX

 In addition to the multithreaded performance increase this improves test speed by skipping some tests using the ``-m`` mark flag:

-- skip-slow: any test taking long (think seconds rather than milliseconds)
+- slow: any test taking long (think seconds rather than milliseconds)
-- skip-network: tests requiring network connectivity
+- network: tests requiring network connectivity
-- skip-db: tests requiring a database (mysql or postgres)
+- db: tests requiring a database (mysql or postgres)
 - single_cpu: tests that should run on a single cpu only

 You might want to enable the following option if it's relevant for you: